KRFOSS/kali-docs/arm/efikamx/index.md

 - - -

 The EfikaMX is a low end, low cost ARM computer.
 Despite its less-than-stellar specifications, its affordability makes it an excellent option for a tiny Linux system.

+By default, the Kali Linux EfikaMX image **does not** contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) which is often found in Kali platforms.
+If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

 ## Kali on EfikaMX - User Instructions